Cains Brewery: Cains Brewery Village

 Liverpool City Council granted planning permission for Cains Brewery Village in 2013.
 This was described as a tourism, leisure and retail attraction.
 The million square foot site would have included a 94-bedroom hotel, cinema, bistro bar, restaurants and an open-plan retail hall for artisan food producers.

 A food hall opened on the site in 2017.
 It was open four times a week and operated by Baltic Markets, offering food, drink, entertainment and live events.
+In 2019, Bongo's Bingo opened their own purpose built venue, Content.

 Brewing restarted at the site in the spring of 2022, using the original recipes.
 In April 2023, brewing stopped due a royalties dispute between the owners of the Cains brand (Dusanj Brothers) and the micro brewery operator, Mikhail Leisure.

 Planning permission was granted for a £3.5 million 'BOXPARK' foodhall and events space in January 2023.
 Intended to replace the existing food and drink hall, the new facility will have ten kitchen units with three internal bars as well as exterior bars and a garden for outside dining.

 The following year Jacaranda Records became the newest addition to the village, in January 2024 opening Jacaranda Baltic as both a 400-capacity live music venue and record store space.